 If you don’t have an overnight lodging reservation inside the park, apply ahead of time for a day-use personal vehicle permit to enter the park.

 If you have or make overnight lodging reservations at one of the lodging areas inside the park gates – in Yosemite Valley, Wawona, Yosemite West or Foresta – you’re all set.
 Follow instructions provided by your lodging unit to get into the park.
 If not, you will need a day-use permit to drive your personal vehicle through the park gates.

-Do not drive up to Yosemite hoping that you’ll get in.
+Do not drive up to Yosemite hoping that you’ll get in prior to November 1.
 Day-use permits are available exclusively through recreation.gov.
 These will not be available at any of the entrance gates.
 Make sure to secure your permit in advance.